rnewx001/LoRaWAN.Node.GW.Oracle/README.md

 [  About the End Node Sketch  ]

-The arduino LoRaWAN endnode sketch (LoRaSimpleNode_HardCodedMsg.ino) serves the LoRaWAN Gateway with a static transmission and repeats the transmission indefinitely.
+The arduino LoRaWAN endnode sketch (LoRaSimpleNode.ino) serves the LoRaWAN Gateway with a transmission indefinitely.
 Simply broadcasting on the US LoRaWAN band, the gateway will pick up the end node's packets.

 The required libs are downloaded using the Arduino IDE.